Samkoduru/serotonin-brandguard-rag/README.md

 - `temperature`: Control creativity (default: 0.3 for consistency)
 - `top_k`: Number of context documents to retrieve (default: 3)

-## 🚀 Production Deployment

-For production use with Serotonin's 300+ clients:

-1. **Scale Vector DB**: Use Pinecone or Weaviate for production workloads
-2. **Model Serving**: Deploy with vLLM or text-generation-inference
-3. **Web Interface**: Add Flask/FastAPI for Content Team UI
-4. **Document Pipeline**: Integrate with Google Drive, Notion, or CMS
-5. **Monitoring**: Add logging, metrics, and performance tracking

 ## 🔍 Validation

 The system demonstrates successful resolution of the original problems: